BitSemCom: A Bit-Level Semantic Communication Framework with Learnable Probabilistic Mapping

-\subsection{Learnable Bit Mapper}
+\section{Learnable Bit Mapper}

-Fig.~\ref{fig:systemmodel}(b) illustrates the architecture of the learnable bit mapper.
-The module consists of a probabilistic generative network and a Gumbel-Softmax sampling layer.
+In this section, we present the key component of the proposed BitSemCom, namely a differentiable learnable bit mapper that transforms continuous semantic features into discrete bitstreams in a probabilistic manner. {Note that an early version of the bit mapper is adopted in our previous work for multi-spectral image segmentation \cite{ProMSC}.
+While it serves merely as a digitization tool for source coding in \cite{ProMSC}, the bit mapper in this work also enables error protection by explicitly accounting for channel impairments in a bit-level JSCC framework.
+In addition, whereas the bit mapper was mentioned briefly at the functional level in \cite{ProMSC}, this letter offers a much deeper and more thorough investigation from the perspective of architecture design.}

-The probabilistic generative network models the probability distribution $\bm{p_s}$ over discrete bits $\bm{b}$ conditioned on the continuous semantic feature vector $\bm{z_s}$.
-It employs 3D convolutional layers to effectively capture the spatial structure of the feature maps.
-The network output is then reshaped to obtain the final probability distribution $\bm{p_s} \in \mathbb{R}^{L_b \times 2}$, where the $\ell$-th row, for $\ell = 1, \dots, L_b$, represents the probabilities of the $\ell$-th bit being 0 or 1.
+As illustrated in Fig.~\ref{fig:Bitmapper}, the proposed bit mapper consists of two modules: a probabilistic generation network and a Gumbel-Softmax sampling layer.
+The probabilistic generation network employs one-dimensional (1D) convolutional layers to capture local dependencies along the feature dimension.
+Conditioned on the continuous feature vector $\bm{z}$, it produces a probability distribution $\bm{p_s}=[\bm{\pi_1},\bm{\pi_2},\ldots,\bm{\pi_{L_b}}]^\top \in \mathbb{R}^{L_b\times2}$, where the $\ell$-th row $\bm{\pi}_\ell=[\pi_\ell^0,\pi_\ell^1]$ represents the probabilities of bit $b_\ell$ being 0 and 1.
+This formulation characterizes the bitwise probability distributions over all $L_b$ bits.

-To obtain a discrete bit sequence $\bm{b}$ from the probability distribution $\bm{p_s}$, a sampling process is required.
-A straightforward approach is hard decision sampling.
-However, it is non-differentiable and would prevent gradient-based end-to-end training.
-To address this problem, we adopt the Gumbel-Softmax reparameterization trick as did in \cite{Bo-digital}.
-This technique enables us to generate discrete bit sequences during forward propagation and estimate the gradients of the probabilistic generative network during backpropagation.
+To enable discrete bit generation during forward propagation, we adopt the Gumbel-Softmax reparameterization trick as in \cite{Bo-digital}.
+This technique allows us to generate discrete bit sequences during forward propagation and estimate the gradients of the probabilistic generative network during backpropagation.